When any three solutions are independent: A formulation for -varieties

 Associated to a $D$-variety $(V,s)$ over $k$ is a certain complete type over $k$ in $\DCF_0$, namely the {\em generic type of $(V,s)$ over $k$}.
 This type, $p(x)$, is axiomatised by asserting that $x$ is Zariski-generic in $V$ over $k$, and that the following system of order $1$ algebraic differential equations holds: $s(x)=(x,\delta(x))$.
 In fact, up to interdefinability, all finite rank types in $\DCF_0$ arise in this way; as the generic types of $D$-varieties.
 Results about finite rank types in $\DCF_0$, such as Theorem~\ref{c3min} above, can therefore be translated into algebro-geometric statements about $D$-varieties.
 For example, the condition we called $D_m$ in the previous section, namely that of having every distinct $m$-tuple of realisations being independent, when applied to the generic type of $(V,s)$ translates to the absence of any proper $D$-subvarieties of $(V^m,s^m)$ projecting dominantly onto each co-ordinate, other than the diagonals.
 In particular, we obtain

-\begin{corollary} Suppose $(V,s)$ is a $D$-variety over $(k,\delta)$ with $\dim V>1$.
-If the third cartesian power $(V^3,s^3)$ admits no proper $D$-subvarieties over $k$ projecting dominantly onto each co-ordinate, other than the diagonals, then the same holds of $(V^m,s^m)$ for all $m$. \end{corollary}
+\begin{corollary} Suppose $(V,s)$ is a $D$-variety over $(k,\delta)$. \begin{itemize} \item[(a)] If $\dim V>1$ and the third cartesian power $(V^3,s^3)$ admits no proper $D$-subvarieties over $k$ projecting dominantly onto each co-ordinate, other than the diagonals, then the same holds of $(V^m,s^m)$ for all $m$. \item[(b)] If $\delta$ is trivial on $k$ and $(V^2,s^2)$ admits no proper $D$-subvarieties over $k$ projecting dominantly onto each co-ordinate, other than the diagonal, then, for all $m$, $(V^m,s^m)$ admits no proper $D$-subvarieties over $k$ projecting dominantly onto each co-ordinate other than the diagonals. \end{itemize} \end{corollary}

 \begin{proof} Let $p\in S(k)$ be the generic type of $(V,s)$ over $k$.
-The assumption on $(V^3,s^3)$ tells us that $p$ satisfies $D_3$.
+The assumption on $(V^3,s^3)$ in part~(a) tells us that $p$ satisfies $D_3$.
 Hence, by Theorem~\ref{c3min}, $p$ is minimal.
 Now, the fact that $\dim V>1$ rules out the possibility of $p$ being nonorthogonal to the constants.
-So we are in case~(a) of the Theorem, and $p$ satisfies $D_m$ for all $m$.
-This implies the desired conclusion about $D$-subvarieties of $(V^m,s^m)$ over $k$. \end{proof}
+So $p$ is completely disintegrated.
+This implies the desired conclusion about $D$-subvarieties of $(V^m,s^m)$ over $k$.
+Similarly, applying Theorem~\ref{c2min} to $p$ yields part~(b). \end{proof}

-Specialising to the case when $\delta=0$ on $k$ yeilds Theorem~\ref{B} of the Introduction.
-When $\dim V=1$, then one has to make the assumption on $(V^4,s^4)$ in order to rule out case~(b) of Theorem~\ref{c3min} and thus conclude it for all $m$.
+\begin{remark} In the non-autonomous case, if $\dim V=1$, then one has to make the assumption on $D$-subvarieties of $(V^4,s^4)$ in order to get $D_4$ on $p$ and thus conclude from Theorem~\ref{c3min} that $p$ is completely disintegrated. \end{remark}